Some indication of how brands and retailers can reach their customers in crisis with products, services and experiences that meet current needs

 My work in this period is the most complex and mysterious thing there can be.
 In times of rapid social evolution and as a (often distorted) mirror of society, communication changes very quickly, and marketing follows.

 Brands and organizations are reinventing their strategies to reach customers and interact better with them.
-To do so, they are embracing ideas from the past, as well as adopting new technologies and platforms to review many aspects of their business.
-Manufacturing, personnel, marketing, market approaches and deliveries are literally gasping for reality.
+To do this, they are embracing ideas from the past, as well as adopting new technologies and platforms to review many aspects of their business.
+Production, staff, marketing, market approaches and deliveries are literally gasping for reality.

 The following five strategies present some opportunities for companies to innovate and adapt.

 From sports broadcasts to musical performances, live entertainment is about continuing to deliver content to their fans.
 It will switch to new virtual platforms and will necessarily become more creative to offer more engaging and interactive moments.

 TikTokfor example, it hosted a live streaming series called #HappyAtHome: LIVE, a digital festival that took place over a week every night with thematic programming.

 The finale was called “Sound Check Friday”, and hosted shows with famous and award-winning artists such as Alicia Keys, DJ Khaled and many more.